ppy/osu-wiki/wiki/Article_Style_Guide/en.md

 HTML use is **heavily** discouraged (and might have your pull request be denied)!

 GFM has a small amount of markup that **anyone** can learn it in less than a minute!
-However, don't expect a lot out of Markdown as it is intended to be used as a bare minimum markup language.
+However, do not expect a lot out of Markdown as it is intended to be used as a bare minimum markup language.

 ### Syntax